habibmostafa/company-cost-calculator/StoryTracker.md

 - create query for company cost calculation
 - implement search and display of company costs
 - beautify the front end and some form validation and some error handling
+- hosted to git hub pages client side only